Pixadus/pixadus.github.io/content/day2.md

 ## Back in Melbourne

-I know, not what you were expecting, was it?
-Unpredictability is a skill of mine, I'll have you know.

 I got going last night, heading east.
 A bit late in the day, around 3 PM - following registration, had to snag insurance and make sure things were tight and kosher.
 My first destination was to grab sleeping gear - I still needed a tent + sleeping bag, since luggage weight limits from Jetstar prevented me from bringing my backpacking gear from home.

 After doing some research, I ended up deciding on a **swag**.
 "What is a swag?" you might ask!
 Oh, boy let me tell you.